DeiElecti/God-Index.html/DualiPhoneRecorder/README.md

 session and re-syncs the clock once the connection returns.
 All of these events are written to `events.log` by `EventLogger` for later review.

+Each recording session is tagged with a UUID shared across both devices.
+The file names now begin with this identifier so clips from the same session are easy to match (e.g. `A1B2C_master.mov` and `A1B2C_remote.mov`).
 Use `ClipManager` to list and clean up recordings after a session.
 Use `ClipAligner.align` to compute the audio offset between paired clips for seamless multicam editing.